ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IADDSMessageCollection.rst

 IADDSMessageCollection
 ======================

-.. py:class:: IADDSMessageCollection
+.. py:class:: ansys.stk.core.stkobjects.aviator.IADDSMessageCollection

    object

    Interface used to access the collection of messages from the NOAA ADDS forecast.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IADDSMessageCollection

 Overview
 --------